 This field offers several specialties including family, pediatric, and gerontological/geriatric care.
 According to Salary.com, the median salary of a nurse practitioner in the United States is just over $96,000.

 For those who don’t want to take the time to earn a four-year degree, consider radiation therapist schools – this growing field only requires an associate degree.
 With the aging population, employment in this field is boast a 24% growth rate through 2022.
 Radiation therapists operate linear accelerators to deliver radiation treatment to patients.
 According to Bureau of Labor statistics, the average income for radiation therapists is $79,140.

 A Master of Business Administration (MBA) is considered one of the most sought-after advanced degrees that can be useful to people in a wide range of career fields.
 This degree can lead to a higher salary and potential management positions.
 Schools are taking notice of the demand for online options and are increasing online MBA offerings.
-An MBA is earned after you get your bachelor’s degree and usually takes two years of full-time study.
-However, some programs, such as an online executive MBA, take a shorter amount of time.
+Courses such as online mba programs california can be completed after you get your bachelor’s degree and usually takes two years of full-time study.

 4. Information Systems

 A master’s degree in information systems opens opportunities in another field projected to grow.
 This degree provides knowledge and experience in applying information systems theory and prepares you to design, build, and implement software solutions in the business world.
 Those choosing this career path can expect mid-career median pay of $95,500.

 Forbes lists an economics degree among the top 10 best degrees, and a rising demand within numerous industries offers good job prospects that include opportunities in management and consulting services in scientific and technical fields.
 Earnings are forecasted around $126,000 a year after 10–12 years working in the field.